 Instructions

-- If you have not already baked your sheet pan, do so now and allow 15 minutes for the cake to cool before continuing.
+- If you have not already baked your sheet cake, do so now.
+Allow at least 15 minutes for the cake to cool before continuing.

-- In a large bowl, break up the sheet pan and use a wooden spoon or hand mixer to mix the sheet cake until the is crumbly.
+- In a large mixing bowl, break up the cake into large pieces.
+Using a wooden spoon or electric mixer, blend the cake into small crumbs.

-- Add the vanilla frosting and mix again until the frosting is well distributed and fully incorporated into the cake.
-Place the bowl in the fridge for 15 minutes to allow the frosting to set.
+- Add the vanilla frosting and mix again until fully incorporated.
+Place the bowl in the fridge for 15 minutes to allow the mixture to set up.

-- Using a cookie scoop or your hands, line a cookie sheet with balls of dough the size of two tablespoons and place in the fridge while you prepare your dipping chocolates.
+- Using a 2-tablespoon cookie scoop or your hands, portion and roll the cake balls onto prepared sheet pan.
+Place in the fridge while you prepare the dipping chocolates.

-- Place the chocolate wafers in one bowl and split the white chocolate wafers into two bowls.
-Melt the wafers as directed in the packaging and then add 4 drops of orange food coloring to one of the white chocolate bowls.
+- Place the chocolate wafers in one bowl.
+Separate the white chocolate wafers equally among two bowls.
+Melt the wafers as directed on the packaging.

-- Dip the cake balls into the melted chocolates to create whatever pattern you would like.
-While the chocolate is still warm, place two candy eyes on the cake pops.
+- Dip the cake balls into the melted chocolates to coat, using whatever color(s) or design you want.
+While the chocolate is still warm, gently press two candy eyes onto each ball.

-- Stick each cake pop with a wooden skewer, place them back on the cookie sheet, and place in the fridge for another 15 minutes or until the chocolate has set.
+- Place a wooden skewer into each cake ball, set them back on the cookie sheet, and place in the fridge until chocolate is set (about 15 minutes).
 Serve and enjoy!

 Leave a Reply